sabirdvd/LaTeX-template-for-UPC-thesis-/Beamer/README.md

 ```
 \note[item]{same text}
 ```
-Not that you need two screens to make this work..
+Not that you need two screens to make this work.. [read more](https://gist.github.com/andrejbauer/ac361549ac2186be0cdb)